bhartiy/learnsellacious/pages/31.languages/01.introduction/docs.md

 visible: true
 ---

-Sellacious Offers you 70+ languages to translate your site.
-You don't need to open any file or edit code to translate or install any third party extension.
-Just install your desired language and start traslating your site.
+Sellacious is multilingual e-commerce software which allows you to translate your site in 70+ languages.
+You can also translate backend of sellacious in your language.

-In this section, you'll know more about the Multilingual feature of sellacious.
+So, you don't need to edit/change any file/code or install any third party extension.
+Sellacious has inbuilt translater which help you to translate your site easily and quickly.
+You can do that from the Sellacious Backend > Languages.